Florida Trees and Shrubs

 Native tree in the white oak sub-group, capable of 100 plus foot growth, more common in the 35 - 40 foot height range with an approximate equal spread.

-Bark is light gray and fissured with scaley plates at maturity.
+Bark is light gray and fissured with scaly plates at maturity.
 Leaves are 5 1/2 to about 9 inches long with entire margins, having 5–9 deep lobes, shiny dark green above, gray-green below.
 Overcup oak is named for the half-inch to 1 inch long acorns that are 2/3 or nearly enclosed by the "cup".

 Turkey, feral hogs, white-tailed deer, squirrels and other rodents eat the acorns.
 This tree is found growing on river floodplains, bottomland forests and the margins of swamps.